The Last Male Northern White Rhino In The World Has Died

 “We on Ol Pejeta are all saddened by Sudan’s death.
 He was a great ambassador for his species and will be remembered for the work he did to raise awareness globally of the plight facing not only rhinos, but also the many thousands of other species facing extinction as a result of unsustainable human activity,” said Ol Pejeta CEO Richard Vigne.

-“One day, his demise will hopefully be seen as a seminal moment for conservationists world wide.”
+“One day, his demise will hopefully be seen as a seminal moment for conservationists worldwide.”

 The WWF called Sudan's death "heartbreaking".

-Sudan was born in the wild but in the 1970s was moved to a zoo, escaping the near-extinction of his kind in the wild due to a poaching crisis fuelled by demand for traditional Chinese medicine in Asia and dagger handles in Yemen.
+Sudan was born in the wild but in the 1970s was moved to a zoo, escaping the near-extinction of his kind in the wild due to a poaching crisis fueled by demand for traditional Chinese medicine in Asia and dagger handles in Yemen.

 This poaching wiped out the population of northern white rhinos in Uganda, the Central African Republic, Sudan, and Chad.